Tinnci/TPFanCtrl2/README.md

 Please note that I'm very busy with other work for the time being so it'll take a while for me to get to new issues, however please feel free to create pull requests, I will review those as soon as possible.

+## Download

+You can download the latest pre-compiled binaries from the [Releases](https://github.com/Tinnci/TPFanCtrl2/releases) page.

 ## Requirements

 To avoid errors, either install [tvicport](https://www.entechtaiwan.com/dev/port/index.shtm) manually or install the original version of TPFanControl found